|Are there any safe oils for those who are|

 She is getting sick on the brands she has tried so far, including products marked "gluten free," and is also having trouble finding certified gluten-free products.

-I'll be discussing my perspective and experience on honey and agave in future posts, but the comment helped me realize just how difficult it is to make product recommendations for those who are super sensitive to gluten.
+I'll be discussing my perspective and personal experience with honey and how to find safe brands of agave in future posts, but the comment helped me realize just how difficult it is to make product recommendations for those who are super sensitive to gluten.

 When searching through some of the more popular forums for brands that other super-sensitive celiacs use, I only succeeded in returning post after post from folks saying: